murphygroup/cellorganizer-documentation_old/source/chapters/cellorganizer_options/slml2img_options.rst

     * Defines the number of standard deviations to render Gaussian objects at.

 *options.resolution.objects* (optional)
-    * The resolution of the object model being synthesized
+    * The resolution of the object model being synthesized.

 Model Specific Options